-- 1. For the purposes of this section, a transcript is a formal record certifying and documenting a student's or former student's academic achievement and shall include, at a minimum, the student's name, date of birth, last known address, dates of attendance, courses taken, standardized test scores, grades or proficiencies achieved, and credits or credentials awarded.
-An academic record includes a student's transcript and may also include alternate graduation plans, an Individualized Education Plan (IEP), a 504 Plan, personalized Hearning pelan, (PLP), rank in class, awards, activities, clubs, and other information not included in a student's transcript.
-The academic record shall not include documents notes, records, or descriptions of a student's disciplinary history.
-An academic record is not the same as a student's education record, as referenced in FERPA. - 2.
+- 1. For the purposes of this section, a transcript is a formal record certifying and documenting a student's or former student's academic achievements and shall include, at a minimum, the student's name, date of birth, last known address, dates of attendance, courses taken, standardized test scores, grades or proficiencies achieved, and credits or credentials awarded.
+An academic record includes a student's transcript and may also include alternate graduation plans, an Individualized Education Program Plan (IEP), a 504 Plan, personalized Learning pelan, (PLP), rank in class, awards, activities, clubs, and other information not included in a student's transcript.
+The academic record shall not include documents, notes, records, or descriptions of a student's disciplinary history.
+An Aacademic records are is not the same as a student's education records, as referenced in FERPA. - 2.
 Each supervisory union SU/SD shall develop, supervisory union, supervisory district, and each school district shall develop and implement, policies and procedures for the secure collection, maintenance, disclosure, transfer, and destruction of academic records.
-Policies shall ensure that records are kept physically and electronically secure; enable accurate and timely reporting in connection with state and federal data collection requirements in alignments with the Agency of 'Education's -statewide data collection efforts; and ensures the accuracy, relevancy and confidentiality thereof, and accessibility thereto; and which is in compliance with the federal Family and Educational Rights and Privacy Act (FERPA) of 1974, (P.L.
+Policies shall ensure that records are kept physically and electronically secure; enable accurate and timely reporting in connection with state and federal data collection requirements in alignments with the Agency of 'Education's statewide data collection efforts; and ensures the accuracy, relevancy and confidentiality thereof, and accessibility thereto; and which is in-complyiance with the federal Family and Educational Rights and Privacy Act (FERPA) of 1974, (P.L.
 95 380 as amended from time to time) 20 U.S.C. § 1232g.
-School personnel shall protect the confidentiality of all student information and release information only as permitted by law. - 3.
+School personnel shall protect the confidentiality of all student information and shall release information only as permitted by law. - 3.
 Student records shall be safely retained.
-Unless otherwise designated by local policy or state law, fFor school districts that operate grades nine through twelve9-12, the transcripts of students who have graduateds and dropouts withdrawn shall be permanently maintained and the academic records may be permanently maintained by those schools.
+Unless otherwise designated by local policy or state law, each supervisory union or supervisory district that operates grades nine through twelve